softinio/softinio.com/content/post/scale-by-the-bay-2018-san-francisco.md

 Bottom:  [Jon Pretty (Scala Center Advisory board chair)](https://twitter.com/propensive/)

 ## Thank you
-I am humbled that I got a chance to meet so many great people at this conference, for the first time in person and hope to keep in touch going forward.
+I am humbled that I got a chance to meet so many great people at this conference, for the first time in person, and hope to keep in touch going forward.

 I want to thank all speakers and attendees at this event, especially I want to thank [Alexy Khrabrov](https://twitter.com/ChiefScientist) for putting together such a great event, welcoming me to the bay area and helping me be part of the great community we have in the bay area and this conference.